Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Problems with endometrial biopsy are rare, but can include:

-Your health care provider will ask about your health and any medicines you take, like blood thinners.
+Your healthcare provider will ask about your health and any medicines you take, like blood thinners.
 Before your biopsy, you may have tests to make sure you’re not pregnant or have an infection.
 You may also be asked to sign a consent form.
-A day or 2 before the procedure:
+You should do the following 1 to 2 days before the biopsy:

 Don't use creams or other vaginal medicines.